AloisSeckar/demos-nuxt/nuxt-minimal/README.md

 ## Nuxt 3 minimal starter
-This demo shows how little is needed to start working with Nuxt 3
+This demo shows how little is needed to start working with [Nuxt](https://nuxt.com/)

+Since this is "minimal" setup, ESLint is not set-up.

 ### How to use
 1. `git checkout demos-nuxt project`